w3f/Grants-Program/applications/stampika.md

 We will be working on abstracting blockchain as much as possible.

-We will not include the data analysis dashbaord and related endpoints for the Tourism Boards in this Fast Grant and will leave that as future work.
+We will not include the data analysis dashboard and related endpoints for the Tourism Boards in this Fast Grant and will leave that as future work.

 ### 🧩 Ecosystem Fit